JasmineThai-hub/IP_Address_Info_Dashboard/README.md

-# Green Hacker's IP & Domain Lookup 🌍🔍
+# Jasmine's IP & Domain Lookup 🌍🔍

 A modern web application built with Streamlit that fetches and displays information about a given IP address or domain, along with its geolocation visualized on an interactive map.